 Remove the tool and wipe excessive grease off.
-See "Manual greasing" on page 39.

 HAMMER CONTROL VALVE DOES NOT OPEN

 When operating the hammer control valve, check that the pressure line pulsates (this indicates the hammer control valve is opening).
 If the valve does not operate, check the operating means: mechanical connections, pilot pressure or electrical control.